SAP/luigi/docs/luigi-ux-features.md

 ```
 2. To remove the loading indicator, call [Luigi.ux().hideAppLoadingIndicator()](./luigi-core-api.md#hideAppLoadingIndicator) in Luigi Core once your initial micro frontend has finished loading.
 You can, for example, use the [custom messages](./communication.md#custom-messages) feature to allow the Luigi Client micro frontend to communicate with the Core when this function should be executed.

-## Collapsed left side navigation
+## Collapsed left-side navigation

-If you use **responsiveNavigation = 'semiCollapsible'**  or **'Fiori3'** mode in your settings, you can adjust collapsed state of the left side navigation by using the **collapseLeftSideNav** function.
+If you use [responsiveNavigation](general-settings.md#responsivenavigation) with **'semiCollapsible'** or **'Fiori3'** mode in your settings, you can adjust the collapsed state of the left-side navigation by using the **collapseLeftSideNav** function.

-* To close the left side navigation, execute **Luigi.ux().collapseLeftSideNav(true)** in Luigi Core once your initial micro frontend has finished loading.
-It will set the collapsed state to `true` in **Local Storage**.
-Which closes the left side navgation, by showing only icons.
+* To close the left-side navigation, execute **Luigi.ux().collapseLeftSideNav(true)** in Luigi Core once your initial micro frontend has finished loading.
+It will set the collapsed state to `true` in **Local Storage**, which closes the left side navigation by showing only icons.

-* Set the value to `false` if you want to open left side navigation.
+* Set the value to `false` if you want to open left-side navigation.